How to find a cheap hotel booking

 Pay with a fee-free credit card

 Watch out for hotel bookings where the price is shown in pounds but you actually get charged in the local currency, since you could incur a fee on your credit card.
 The best way to avoid this is to use a specialist fee-free card, such as Chase’s debit card.
-Here are all our top options.
+Here are the best travel debit and credit cards to use abroad.

 If your hotel booking is more than £100 and you pay by credit card, you’ll get extra protection under the Consumer Credit Act, though this can sometimes be a grey area when using a booking site.